 Vice President: Ann Donoghue

 Ann grew up in a home filled with music: often 3 or 4 pianos at a time were in the living room, and each could play itself!
 Ann started piano lessons in 2nd grade, added flute in 6th grade, bassoon in 7th grade, fife in 9th grade, and was drum major of the marching band.
 In the Plymouth Centennial Park High School (Michigan) music program she played in the symphonic and marching bands, participating in local and state competitions.
 She was also a member of the Plymouth Fife and Drum Corps, and the Michigan All-State Concert Band.
 A long hiatus from music occurred during her college years.
 When she finally saved up enough money to buy a used bassoon, she joined The Blawenburg Band, a 120-year-old community band in New Jersey.
 Ann moved to Colorado in 1996 and joined the NCCB where she’s been playing bassoon (and sometimes percussion) ever since.
 She is also a member of The Harmonic Ketones, a flute quartet performing in Northern Colorado, and the Health and Wellness Community Orchestra.

 Treasurer: Edie Adams

 Edie lives in Loveland and has been a band geek since she was 9 years old, getting into marching band in high school and continuing at Colorado State University.
 Edie has been a member of NCCB since 2012, bouncing between alto sax, percussion, and piano, and she served as the Board’s Member-at-Large from 2013 – 2016, transitioning to Treasurer in 2017.
 She has also occasionally filled in as a conductor.
-During the day, she is a Marketing Coordinator for an engineering firm, and in her free time she enjoys kitties, building LEGOs with her husband, video games, drawing, and reading.
+During the day, she is a Marketing Coordinator for an engineering firm, and in her free time she enjoys kitties, building LEGOs with her partner, video games, drawing, and reading.